Thermodynamics of the Heisenberg antiferromagnet on the maple-leaf lattice: Numerical linked cluster expansion

 \subsection{Structure factor}

 We present the convergence of the structure factor for the Euler–resummed data of the triangular expansion in \autoref{fig:Sq_error}.
 Panels (a–c) show the absolute difference between the $15$th and $14$th orders, while panels (d–f) show the difference between the $14$th and $13$th orders.
 The columns correspond to the same temperatures as in \autoref{fig:Sq_highT}.
 Similar to the hexagon expansion shown in \autoref{fig:Sq_hexagons} at zero temperature, we observe the emergence of satellite peaks at $T = T_1$ near the $K$ point, which we attribute to insufficient convergence.
+These points are associated with N\'eel order~\cite{gresista_unconventional_2025}.